 Corner Post 4: Policy and Planning

-"Emerging institutional practices over the last 10 years in Aboriginal postsecondary education in British Columbia have seen an increase in Aboriginal representation in governance, faculty and administration.
+"Emerging institutional practices over the last 10 years in Indigenous postsecondary education in British Columbia have seen an increase in Indigenous representation in governance, faculty and administration.

-Increasing Aboriginal voice, advice and decision-making can assist public institutions in developing more culturally relevant and responsive policies, programs and services for Aboriginal learners, while also enriching postsecondary education by recognizing and respecting Aboriginal knowledge."
+Increasing Indigenous voice, advice and decision-making can assist public institutions in developing more culturally relevant and responsive policies, programs and services for Indigenous learners, while also enriching postsecondary education by recognizing and respecting Indigenous knowledge."

 Council of Ministers of Education, Canada